briggsprashar/sports_metric_analysis/Project.md

 Expanding normative datasets for collegiate sports athletes and validating cross-platform metrics to enhance precision and applicability can address many research and gender based gaps in sports performance.

-**4. Consistent Testing**
+**4. Testing**

-Metric values can be highly sport-, athelete- and protocol-dependent, calling for consistent testing especially to address female testing-gaps.
-This is compounded by inconsistent metric performance measurement thresholds.
+Metric test-values can be highly sport-, athlete- and protocol-dependent, calling for consistent testing especially to address female testing-gaps.
+Lack of testing for longitudinal data and gender gaps in testing are compounded by inconsistent metric performance measurement thresholds.

 <img src="IMAGES/4.2.4_contextual_insights.png" alt="cont insights" width="500">